FarHanZzzz/Sumire/README.md

-# Anime News Website
+# 🌸 Sumire - Anime Discovery Platform

 ## Overview
-This project is an Anime News website that fetches real-time anime news from various sources and displays it in a user-friendly interface.
-The website features a warm color tone with a bluish vibe, providing a modern 3D UI experience.
+Sumire is a modern anime discovery platform that helps users explore upcoming releases, classic series, popular titles, and hidden gems.
+Built with vanilla JavaScript and a beautiful warm color palette, it provides an intuitive browsing experience with real-time data from the Jikan API.

-## Features
+## ✨ Features
-- Fetches real-time anime news articles.
-- Displays detailed information about selected anime, including summaries and images.
-- Allows users to manage a watch list, enabling them to add or delete anime titles.
+- **🔍 Smart Search**: Instantly search across all anime categories
+- **📚 Multiple Collections**: Upcoming, Classics, Popular, Hidden Gems, and Romance categories
+- **⭐ Personal Watchlist**: Add and manage your favorite anime
+- **🎬 Detailed Views**: Rich modals with trailers, synopsis, and metadata
+- **📱 Responsive Design**: Optimized for all screen sizes
+- **🚀 Real-time Data**: Live API integration with fallback data
+- **♿ Accessible**: Full keyboard navigation and screen reader support

 ## Project Structure
 ```